 A recent report showed that children how had limited screen time to just 2 hours a day were linked to better cognition.
 But perhaps, more than that, we know that real human connection and physical activity promotes those feel good hormones like endorphins and oxytocin and limits stress hormones like cortisol.
 So this will lead to better general and mental health.

 It’s a great idea to teach our kids to stay connected at the dinner table.
 There is no replacement for actual attention and connection from the adults that love us.
 Also, perhaps remove their gadgets at night, to ensure they can’t be tempted, or see or read something that will worry them and cause them to lack sleep.

 Post 10am on a Sunday (we have a lie-in and read until then, we need ‘me-time’ too!😊) we have no-screen Sunday.
-Sunday is our family day wen we choose other activities, cycling, canoeing, games.
+Sunday is our family day when we choose other activities like cycling, canoeing and games.
 Its lush, give it a go!